Budibase/website/content/careers/full-stack-javascript-engineer.md

 ## The Role

+We are looking for a full-stack JavaScript engineer who is passionate about all parts of the web app development process.
+Here are some of the great things about working at budibase:

 - Work on an open source product in an extremely exciting market.
-- "Be the customer" -  Develop a product that you could potentially use
+- “Be the customer” - Develop a product that you could potentially use
 - Have a lot influence and input in the direction of the product
-- Huge opportunities for growth
+- Huge opportunities for growth both technically and professionally
 - Work closely with design and engineering staff to deliver a fantastic user experience for our customers
 - Take ownership of parts of the product and codebase
 - Present your ideas in a clear and effective manner to the rest of the team
-- Working as a team player as part of a small development team
+- Be an integral player as part of a small development team
 - Help manage and implement processes that make Budibase a fantastic place to work
+- Write code every day in a dynamic, greenfield environment

 ## Tech Stack

 At Budibase, we love using lean and modern open source web technologies.
 Here are some of the main ones we work with.

 - Svelte
 - HTML/CSS